gh0stn0de/easy-n8n/README.md

 * Keep the generated `.env` file in the repository root so Compose can load it into each service.
 * Once the script has finished then type `docker compose up -d` and everything should come up.
 * On Ubuntu Server you may have to `sudo` certain commands

+## Troubleshooting

+Do not start the docker container until you have run the generate secrets script.
+What happens is N8N builds its own key and it doesnt match the key in the docker compose / env file and causes the container not to start.

+If you have already made this mistake you can either edit the key on the n8n data volume or remove the volume and run the install again.